madisonsorah/madisonsorah/README.md

 Hi there!
+My name is Madison and I'm based in Brooklyn, NY.

-Recently graduated from the Full-Stack Software Engineering Live program at Flatiron School.
-I'm most interested in Front-End Development + working with React & CSS.
-If you'd like to collab, I'm all ears.
+I recently graduated from the Software Engineering Live program at Flatiron School.
+Currently, I'm most interested in front-end development + working with React, JavaScript, HTML and CSS.